hairymnstr/html_adventure/README.md

 My goal was to keep it simple enough that an under 10 year old could copy and paste locations and change the text to make up their own story.
 I didn't want learning a framework or managing dependencies to get in the way of the creativity.

 I've tested it in Firefox on Linux but that's all, there are some weird edge-cases when using `file://` URLs and storage APIs so it may not work on other platforms.

+If you're viewing this on GitHub, you can try out a live demo of the game by visiting [GitHub Pages](https://hairymnstr.github.io/html_adventure).